grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 [//]: # (### They crash dive)

 Captain Percy stood on the metal rungs of the ladder just under the hatch set in the ceiling of the cramped control room, and with one hand screwed shut the squeaking wheel of the hatch seal.
-With the hatch sealed, she dropped to the floor.
+With the hatch sealed, she dropped to the deck.
 Hemi looked down at her through his small-framed spectacles.

 "Down."
 She gave the one-word order as she pushed the button on the wall that activated the dive alarm.